-The one-size-fits-all approach of Commercial dog food manufacturers to feeding our dogs is simply not working for anyone but themselves.
-In fact the vast majority of current canine health issues can be laid fairly and squarely at the doors of those commercial dog food manufacturers.
+The one-size-fits-all approach of commercial dog food manufacturers to feeding our dogs is simply not working for anyone but themselves.
+In fact the vast majority of current canine health problems can be laid fairly and squarely at the doors of those manufacturers.

-It has been suggested that 80% of dog health issues are diet-related and can be cured or managed purely through feeding better food.
+It has been suggested that 80% of dog health problems are diet-related and can be cured or managed purely through feeding better food.
 That’s something a Canine Nutritionist is uniquely qualified to help you with.

-A Canine Nutritionist has a specialist qualification in dog nutrition and how it affects your dog’s health.
+A professional Canine Nutritionist has a specialist qualification in dog nutrition and how it affects your dog’s health.
 With the greatest respect, the vast majority of vets are not trained in dog nutrition.

 Visiting a vet can be stressful for many dogs.
 A Canine Nutritionist will be able to treat your dog remotely.
 Avoiding a stressful situation for a dog whose health and mental wellbeing may already be compromised.